16 Best Fish for 2.5 Gallon Tanks

 Things We Didn’t Like

-- The filter may be a bit noisy for some people
+- The filter may be a bit noisy fin some situations / settings.

-Shaped with a slightly taller design and a more square profile, this one is good for those who don’t have a lot of table space for standard rectangular fish tanks.
+Shaped with a beautiful 270 deg curved face, this semi circular tank allows viewer to observe the fish from any angle in the room slightly taller design and a more square profile, this one is good for those who don’t have a lot of table space for standard rectangular fish tanks.

 It has LED lights to keep your fish active and it also comes with its own internal power filter.
 The lighting system also has different colors so your fish can look really cool in your room.

 The use of impact-resistant plastic for the tank makes it less likely to get into accidents with kids while it still retains good clarity.
-The tank measures 9.5 x 8.3 x 11.5 inches in its dimensions.
+The tank measures 12″ wide x 8.75″ deep x 13.5″ high, and whilst a little larger than a 2.5 gal tank, it is certainly still compact!.

 Things We Liked